amirkarimi/HostsUpdater/README.md

     HostsUpdater 192.168.1.10 myserver

-> Please note that you should use the full path of HostsUpdater.
+> Please note that you should use the full path of HostsUpdater and use your server local address instead of **192.168.1.10**.

 ####Remote access file####